alsofronie/interact/README.md

     - dseed - anybody can read data from CSB but can not create a new version (write new content) without signing the HASH of the content with a private key
     - publicKey - an array with publicKeys that should be used to check that the write in the CSB was properly authorised
     - version: signals the current version of the CSB
-    - virtualMQAdresses that could be used to retrive the content of the CSB
+    - virtualMQAdresses that could be used to retrieve the content of the CSB